 - Sport bets

-- Predicting oil demand, oil reserves, oil price, impact of coal usage
+- Predicting oil demand, oil reserves, oil price, the impact of coal usage

 - Predicting volcano risk, to evacuate populations or cancel flights, while minimizing expenses caused by these decisions